Share This Guide, Choose Your Platform!

 - Three months of business bank statements.

 Typically, a mortgage will last around 20 to 25 years.
-The same will apply to a mortgage for contractors.
+What’s more, the same will apply to a mortgage for contractors.
 However, this can vary due to several factors.
-These include age, retirement plans, and monthly mortgage repayments.
-Therefore, when you set up your mortgage, you will decide the term (the length of the mortgage) according to your chosen repayment plan.
+Basically, these include age, retirement plans, and monthly mortgage repayments.
+Indeed, when you set up your mortgage, you will decide the term (the length of the mortgage) according to your chosen repayment plan.
 As a result, the longer the term is, the lower the monthly repayment will be.

-You can still apply for a mortgage, even if you have just started contracting.
-Notably, there needs to be evidence that you are in the same line of work and the same industry.
+You can still look into UK contractor mortgages and apply for one, even if you have just started contracting.
+However, there needs to be evidence that you are in the same line of work and the same industry.

-It is key that you get an AIP (agreement in principle) from a mortgage lender before you start house hunting.
-To clarify, an AIP is based upon a credit search and your income details, indicating how much they would lend to you.
-Although not set in stone, an AIP is a helpful guide and assurance for an agent.
+It is important that you get an AIP (agreement in principle) from a mortgage lender before you start house hunting.
+That is to say, an AIP is based upon a credit search and your income details, indicating how much they would lend to you.
+Therefore, although not set in stone, an AIP is a helpful guide and assurance for an agent.
 To sum up, it helps show that you can afford the property you are viewing.

 The different types of mortgages in the UK:

 If you are a first-time buyer looking for UK contractor mortgages, you are in a good position.
-This is because there are many Government-backed schemes that can help you purchase your first home:
+Indeed, this is because there are many Government-backed schemes which can help you purchase your first home:

 Help to Buy ISA

-By saving into a Help to Buy ISA, the Government will boost your savings by 25%.
-Please note, the maximum bonus you can receive is £3,000.
+When you save into a Help to Buy ISA, the Government will boost your savings by 25%.
+However, when you do this the maximum bonus you can receive is £3,000.

 A Help to Buy Equity Loan

-When you apply for the Equity Loan, the Government will lend you up to 20% of the cost of your newly built home.
-Therefore, you will only need a 5% deposit and a 75% mortgage to make up the rest.
+If you apply for the Equity Loan, the Government will lend you up to 20% of the cost of your newly built home.
+Therefore, when you do this you will only need a 5% deposit and a 75% mortgage to make up the rest.

-The Shared Ownership scheme is a cross between buying a home and renting.
-As a result, you can own from a quarter to up to three-quarters of a property.
-As part of this, you will rent the remaining part of the property from the Government at a reduced rate.
+The Shared Ownership scheme is a cross between buying a home and renting,.
+Certainly, when you apply for such a mortgage you can own from a quarter to up to three-quarters of a property.
+Indeed, as part of this you will rent the remaining part of the property from the Government at a reduced rate.

 Right to Buy

 When you consider a mortgage, if you are looking to move to another property or if your current mortgage deal has ended, you can consider a re-mortgage.
-Please note, this process is switching onto a new mortgage deal, whether with the same provider or a different lender.
-In doing so, you could save money in the long run.
-In addition, you could also request to borrow more for home improvements.
+Indeed, this process is switching onto a new mortgage deal.
+Basically, this could be with the same provider or a different lender.
+Therefore, when you do so, you could save money in the long run.
+In addition, you can also request to borrow more for home improvements.

-Buy-to-Let mortgages are available for contracting landlords.
-Please note that these will allow them to borrow money to buy properties to let.
-Importantly, unlike normal mortgages, Buy-to-Let mortgages are on an interest-only basis.
-This means that for each month of the mortgage term, you will only need to pay interest on the loan.
-Therefore, the amount you borrow will have to be paid back at the end of the term.
-Consequently, it can be good in the short term as your outgoings will be less each month.
+In the UK, Buy to Let mortgages are available for contracting landlords.
+Certainly, these types of mortgages will allow them to borrow money to buy properties to rent out.
+Most importantly, unlike normal mortgages, Buy-to-Let mortgages are on an interest-only basis.
+Therefore, this means that for each month of the mortgage term, you will only need to pay interest on the loan.
+As a result, the amount you borrow will have to be paid back at the end of the term.
+Consequently, this can be good in the short term as your outgoings will be less each month.
 However, it is important to have a plan to pay off the loan or refinance at the end of your mortgage term.

 In contrast, with a ‘normal’ mortgage, your monthly repayments will cover the interest and a portion of the debt.
-As a result, over the mortgage term (assuming you meet every repayment), the value of the loan will be paid back.
+Basically, over the mortgage term and assuming you meet every repayment, the value of the loan will be paid back.

-If you are a contractor who is taking the time to look for a mortgage or further mortgage advice, please feel free to speak to our trusted contractor mortgage broker partner, Broadbench.
-Please note, they are one of the best brokers and specialists in UK contractor mortgages.
+If you are a contractor who is taking the time to look for a mortgage or need further mortgage information you are reading some good advice.
+Therefore, please feel free to speak to our trusted contractor mortgage broker partner, Broadbench.
+Indeed, they are one of the best brokers and specialists in UK contractor mortgages.